kaifshaikhhhh/apwt/_pages/about.md

   - /about.html
 ---

-Hey👋 I am currently pursuing a Bachelor of Technology degree in Computer Science and Engineering at D.Y.
-Patil International University, set to graduate in 2025.
-My academic and research journey has been driven by a deep-seated passion for Artificial Intelligence and its applications, particularly in Natural Language Processing (NLP), Human-Computer Interaction (HCI), and AI alignment.
-I have consistently sought opportunities to contribute meaningfully to cutting-edge research, immersing myself in projects that bridge theoretical insights with real-world applications.
+Hey 👋 I'm an undergraduate student in Computer Science at D.Y.
+Patil International University, graduating in 2025.
+I’m deeply curious about AI and how we can build systems that are both powerful and trustworthy.
+My work mainly revolves around natural language processing (NLP), human-AI interaction, and privacy-preserving machine learning.

-At present, I am actively involved in two exciting research projects.
-At the Indian School of Business, I am developing an advanced NLP pipeline combining OCR, text classification, and token classification models to analyze communal violence news articles.
-This involves fine-tuning state-of-the-art instructional large language models on a carefully curated synthetic dataset to achieve highly precise and structured outputs.
-Concurrently, I am contributing to a project at CISPA Helmholtz Center for Information Security in Germany, where I am auditing differentially private diffusion models.
-This work involves implementing differential privacy stochastic gradient descent (DPSGD) algorithms and designing innovative auditing mechanisms to evaluate privacy strictness in state-of-the-art diffusion models.
-These projects allow me to delve deeply into the nuances of privacy-preserving AI and the ethical dimensions of machine learning technologies.
+Currently, I’m involved in research at two places.
+At CISPA Helmholtz Center for Information Security, I'm working on auditing and improving privacy techniques for generative models, especially diffusion and autoregressive models.
+I’m also collaborating with the Indian School of Business, where I’m building NLP pipelines to analyze sensitive news data — combining large language models with tools like OCR and classification systems to structure messy real-world information.

-My experience in research spans several years, starting with an internship at the National Institute of Technology Patna in 2022, where I optimized quadrupedal locomotion systems, followed by roles in academia and industry.
-Over this period, I have honed my skills in deep learning, model optimization, and privacy frameworks, culminating in impactful contributions to NLP, privacy-preserving AI, and big data analytics.
-These diverse experiences reflect my commitment to advancing research responsibly and ethically, as I work towards a future in which AI technologies are both innovative and inclusive.
+Across these projects, I’m exploring how to make machine learning systems more private, reliable, and aligned with human values.
+My goal is to work at the intersection of ethics and cutting-edge AI, and contribute to systems that are not only smart but safe.

 Current Research Projects
 ======